aesser11/windows-reimage-script/README.md

   [5a] Manually step through the Battle.net client install (if selected)

-[6] Follow through with post setup manual steps in "Remaining Manual Steps.txt"
+[6] Follow through with post setup manual steps in "Remaining Manual Steps.txt" located on your Desktop